Angela Shrimpton MBACP (Accred)

 £50 for one hour

-I have 3 years' experience of working as a Voluntary Counsellor at the Richmond Counselling and Psychotherapy Service where I worked longterm with clients suffering from depression, anger management issues and bereavement
+I have 3 years' experience of working as a Voluntary Counsellor at the Richmond Counselling and Psychotherapy Service where I worked longterm with clients suffering with anxiety, depression, anger management issues and bereavement